Cybersecurity Audits : How regular should they be?

-Another week, another security breach, or at least that’s how it can seem sometimes.
-So far this week, we’ve had Hudson’s Bay, Panera and Under Armour all reporting data thefts.
-They are not the first companies to do so this year and while it would be nice to think they will be the last, that will only happen if companies, in general, get to grips with the theory and practice of IT security and GDPR, with its much harsher penalties, gives them even more incentive to do so.
+Another week, another cybersecurity audit breach, or at least that’s how it can seem sometimes.
+Remember Hudson’s Bay, Panera and Under Armour they all reported data thefts.
+They are not the first companies to do so this year.
+While it would be nice to think they will be the last, that will only happen if companies, in general, get to grips with the theory and practice of IT security.
+GDPR poses another challenge, given the harsher penalties associated with non-compliance.

-With this in mind, companies might wish to consider the long-term benefit of committing to a regular cybersecurity audit, which covers the following points.
+With this in mind, companies might wish to consider the long-term benefit of committing to a regular cybersecurity audits, which covers the following points.

-It’s easy to repeatedly click “later” when a pop-up suggests a security software update, but it is important to keep your software and operating systems up to date so that they include the most recent cybersecurity features and block any holes that cyber attackers have identified.
+It’s easy to repeatedly click “later” when a pop-up suggests a security software update It is important to keep your software and operating systems up to date so that they include the most recent cybersecurity features and block any holes that cyber attackers have identified.

-It’s also important to remember that mobile devices vary widely in the ease with which their operating systems can be updated so you may have to have a process in place to update devices in some way, even when they are fully functional, so you can move on to a more recent (and more secure) operating system.
+It’s also important to remember that mobile devices vary widely in the ease with which their operating systems can be updated.
+Therefore, you may have to have a process in place to update devices in some way.
+Even if they are fully functional, you can move on to a more recent (and more secure) operating system.

-What has happened in the world of IT security since the last audit?
+IT Cyber Security Audits : What has happened in the world since the last one?

 It’s good to learn from your mistakes, but it’s generally a lot less hassle to learn from other people’s.